-- Model is an abstraction of system being developed. - By abstracting away unnecessary details, extremely powerful analyses can be performed. - Can be extracted from specifications and design plans (or even from code) - Illustrates the intended behavior of the system. - Often take the form of state machines. - Events cause the system to react, changing its internal state.
+- Model is an abstraction of system being developed. - By abstracting unnecessary details, powerful analyses can be performed. - Can be extracted from specifications and design (or from code) - Illustrates intended behavior of the system. - Often state machines. - Events cause the system to react, changing its internal state.